-- Get first aid / assessment from Organizational Health OR - Go to the Emergency Department for more serious injuries /illnesses - Notify your team leader or group leader - Complete an Employee Incident Report Form (Not RiskPro)
+- Get first aid / assessment from Organizational Health OR - Go to the Emergency Department for more serious injuries /illnesses - Notify your supervisor or manager - Complete an Employee Incident Report Form (Not RiskPro)

 WHAT WE WILL DO...

 - Organizational Health, in conjunction with your area leadership, will do the following: - Contact you if you need help with Return to Work/Modified Duties process - Arrange a meeting to discuss modified duties - A Return to Work/Modified Duty plan is created to help you stay safe while at work as you recover.